aibazhang/aibazhang.github.io/md/nontech/personal_information_protection_exam.md

   - Article 2
     - "Process using individual numbers" is a personal information file that includes the individual number
     - Including other code
+- Change Individual Number
   - Only in case when individual number has been leaked, it can be changed
-- Notification card can not certificate a sub-agent
   - In some cases, Mayor of the City can change the indiviual number
+- Retain
   - Specific personal information can be continued to be retained, when an employee is not currently woriking
+- Scope of use
+  - Even obatained the consent of the individual, outside of the purpose of use is not allowed
+- Consignments about individual numbers
+  - Need receive the consent of company A
+- Notification card can not certificate a sub-agent
 - National Tax Agency could make the trade name or name of the organization public on the internet
 - Government agency can not be subject to penalties

 ## Threats and Contermeasures

-- Authenticity: claims
+- Authenticity: claims quality
 - Accountability: viewed, edited, deleted the data
 - Moral rights can not be transferred
 - PIA: Privacy Impact Assessment
+- Personal information protection policy fir external use
+  - titles and types of personal infromation databases are not
 - STRIDE: stealing the user ID and PD..
 - MICTS
 - Detailed risk analysis: not only use the formula